SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 There are a few things to note when working with Sigma Correlations:

-- Correlation Rules omits the `logsource` section, as they rely on referencing other Sigma rules to correlate events.
+- Correlation rules omit the `logsource` section, as they rely on referencing other Sigma rules to correlate events.
-- Correlation rules will also inhibit the original "base" rule in the output query, as the correlation rule is the one that will be used to generate the query.
+- By default, correlation rules suppress the output of the referenced "base" rule, as the correlation rule is the one used to generate the query.
+This can be changed with `generate: true` ([see below](#retaining-the-base-conversion)).

 ### Retaining the Base Conversion